ragingRobot/super-easy-react-forms/README.md

 - name - the name of the element.
 Used to send data to the server.
 This is a required prop.
 - className - the class to add to the wrapper
 - errorMessage - text to show if there is a validation error
+- missingMessage - Text to show if there is no value and the field is required
 - isRequired - should this input be filled in?
 - label - the label text to show
 - legend - the legend text to show